 So you can try whatever works for you and you will be able to see your Trash emptied.

 Among the four above-mentioned methods to empty the Trash on a Ubuntu system, you can try whichever method suits you.
-You will then be able to delete the unwanted files taking system resources and make space for more important files and data.
+You will then be able to delete the unwanted files taking system resources and making space for more important files and data.